bkanuka/cloud-init-virt/README.md

   2. Edit `config` to set the Hostname and some other things.
   3. Edit `user-data` to your liking.
 Unfortunately I have not found any good guides for this.
 I've collected some things from http://cloudinit.readthedocs.org/en/latest/topics/examples.html
   4. Run `./install`
-  5. If finished, `./destroy` will completely remove the VM described in `config`
+  5. If finished, `./destroy [hostname]` will completely remove the VM including storage.